A weekend in Arnside: 8 fantastic things to do

 A view from the summit of Arnside Knott

-2. Watch the tidal bore roll in from Morecambe Bay
+2. Watch the tidal bore rolling in from Morecambe Bay

 One of the most impressive natural phenomena at Arnside is the tidal bore.
 Tidal bores occur when the rising tide races in from the sea, forming an isolated wave that sweeps towards the shore.
 Check for a summary of the tide times – the best tidal bores occur at the highest tides.